 Hormones wield tremendous power in our bodies and our lives.
-But that doesn’t mean we have to suffer from our dwindling or erratic estrogen and progesterone.
+But that doesn’t mean we have to grin and bear our dwindling or erratic estrogen and progesterone.
 Even if hormone therapy isn’t for you—for any reason—there’s a plethora of other treatment options out there, from non-hormone prescription meds to herbal supplements.
-And if you prefer taking matters into your own hands, exercise, meditation and a diet featuring more produce and less processed foods can help support your entire endocrine system.
+And if you prefer taking matters into your own hands, exercise, meditation, and a diet featuring more produce and less processed foods can help support your entire endocrine system.
 So the other 46 hormones can pick up some slack already.

 Origin: ovaries, adrenal glands, and fat tissue

 Role: Develops female sex organs–breasts, wider hips, vagina, fallopian tubes, uterus; stimulates monthly egg follicle growth; preserves bone strength and prevents bone loss; regulates cholesterol production in liver (providing protection for heart + arteries); promotes pliability of skin and other tissues throughout the body; boosts production and function of neurotransmitters that affect sleep, libido, mood, memory and other cognitive functions; may trigger heightened emotions around fluffy animals and holiday nostalgia.

 Origin: ovaries, adrenal glands, and placenta during pregnancy